 In his spare time, Alessandro enjoys jogging, hiking, riding motorcycles, scuba diving, skiing, and collecting luxury watches.

 Vania Ruzzi was born and raised in Pistoia, a small city 15 minutes away from Prato.
 She is completing her degree in Foreign Languages and Literature at the University of Florence.
-She studies English, Spanish and Portuguese.
-She spent 6 months in San Francisco, California, tutoring kids.
-She also spent a lot of time in Scotland.
+She studies English, Spanish, and Portuguese.
+She spent six months in San Francisco, California, tutoring children.
+She has also spent a lot of time in Scotland.

 She has worked as a private teacher and has previously worked in the field of Study Abroad.
 Vania loves writing, music, and traveling.
 She likes visiting new places and finding out how people live in other countries.
-She thinks different cultures and languages are one of the most fascinating things of being human and that being different is an underestimated richness.
+She thinks different cultures and languages are two of the most fascinating things about being human and that being different is an underestimated richness.
 Her favorite city in Europe is Lisbon, but she would love to go back to Ireland and spend some time there.
-Also, living by the sea makes her feel good.
+Also, living by the sea makes her happy.
 One of her goals is to publish a good book and finally see her dream come true: do the “Route 66”!